 It is most notable for the 459 Bwindi gorillas, half of the world’s population of the endangered mountain gorillas.
 14 habituated mountain gorilla groups are open to tourism in four different sectors of Buhoma, 5 top Tourism Destinations in Uganda, Ruhijja, Rushaga and the Nkuringo in the Districts of Kanungu, Kabale and Kisoro respectively all under the management of Uganda Wildlife Authority.
 The park is also a sanctuary for colobus monkeys and chimpanzees.

 Bwindi should be on every birder’s itinerary.
 The park offers some of the best montane-forest (mountain-forest) bird watching in Africa.
 There are an estimated 350 bird species, with 14 not recorded anywhere else in Uganda.
-There are 23 birds unique to the Albertine Rift (which is 90% of all Albertine Rift endemics), including Neumann’s warbler and blue-headed sunbird.
+There are 23 birds unique to the Albertine Rift (which is 90% of all Albertine Rift endemics).
+These include Neumann’s warbler and blue-headed sunbird.
 Migratory birds are present from November to April.

 Queen Elizabeth National Park ( QENP ) is one of Uganda’s oldest parks.
 It was gazetted, along with Murchison Falls National Park in 1952.
-The park was initially known as ‘Kazinga National Park’ before it was renamed in 1954, to commemorate a visit by Queen Elizabeth II of Great Britain.
+The park was initially known as ‘Kazinga National Park’ before it was renamed in 1954 This was to commemorate a visit by Queen Elizabeth II of Great Britain.
 It is understandably Uganda’s most popular tourist destination.
-The park’s diverse ecosystems, which include sprawling savanna, shady, humid forests, sparkling lakes and fertile wetlands, make it the ideal habitat for classic big game.
+Furthermore, the park’s diverse ecosystems, which include sprawling savanna, shady, humid forests, sparkling lakes and fertile wetlands, make it the ideal habitat for classic big game.

 Best time to visit Queen Elizabeth National Park.

-Best time to visit Queen Elizabeth National Park is not specified as seasons change accordingly and the park is an open place.
-However, the best time to visit Queen Elizabeth National Park for wildlife viewing is from January to February and June to July because this is the dry season.
-Dry season allows a good view of animals because during that time the grass is short which gives a best view of animals.
+The Best time to visit Queen Elizabeth National Park is not specified as seasons change accordingly and the park is an open place.
+However, the best time to visit Queen Elizabeth National Park for wildlife viewing is from January to February.
+More so, June to July because this is the dry season.
+Dry season allows a good view of animals because the grass is short which gives a best view of animals.

-Kibale National Park is a national park in Kabalore district, western Uganda, protecting moist evergreen rainforest.
-It is 766 square kilometres (296 sq mi) in size and ranges between 1,100 metres (3,600 ft) and 1,600 metres (5,200 ft) in elevation.
-The park was gazetted in 1932 and formally established in 1993 to protect a large area of forest previously managed as a logged forest reserve.
+The Kibale National Park is a national park in Kabalore district.
+It is in western Uganda, protecting moist evergreen rainforest.
+Again It is 766 square kilometres in size and ranges between 1,100 meters and 1,600 metres (5,200 ft) in elevation.
+Further, park was gazetted in 1932 and formally established in 1993.
+To protect a large area of forest previously managed as a logged forest reserve.
 The park forms a continuous forest with Queen Elizabeth National Park.

 What is Kibale National Park known for?

 It is known as the “primate capital of East Africa” with 13 different primate species.
-It is home to more than 1,450 chimpanzees protected within its borders of 795km2.
+More so, It is home to more than 1,450 chimpanzees protected within its borders of 795km2.
 It is by far the best place to see Chimps in East Africa.
-The chimpanzees have been habituated for over 26 years giving you a chance to see the great apes in their natural environment.
+The chimpanzees have been habituated for over 26 years.
+This is giving you a chance to see the great apes in their natural environment.

 Other mammal species in the Kibale forest are estimated at 60 and include leopards, Duikers, Forest Elephants, Forest Buffaloes, Golden cats, Warthogs, and Bush Pigs.
-Generally, animals found in the forest are shy and more aggressive maybe because of the vegetation as also because fewer people visit the parks compared to savannah parks that are usually teeming with people.
+Generally, animals found in the forest are shy and more aggressive.
+This is because fewer people visit the parks compared to savannah parks that are usually teeming with people.

 And Kibale national park is also a birdwatcher’s paradise.
 More than 370 species have been recorded and many are forest specials, including the sought-after African pitta.
 Four bird species have not been recorded in any other national park of Uganda: Cassin’s spinetail, blue-headed bee-eater, 5 top Tourism Destinations in Uganda, Nahan’s francolin and Masked apalis.
 The best bird-watching spot is the Bigodi Wetland Sanctuary – a community project where experienced guides take you on a four-hour trail.
 Migratory birds are present from November to April.